openmetalio/openmetal-docs/docs/tutorials/backing-up-your-data.md

 ## Overview

-If you store any customer of personal data on your VMs, it is important to make regular backups.
-As data can be corrupted or become otherwise inaccessible for a number of reasons (accidental deletion, misconfigurations, hacking, etc).
+If you store any customer of personal data on your VMs, it is important to make regular backups as data can be corrupted or become otherwise inaccessible for a number of reasons (accidental deletion, misconfigurations, hacking, etc).
 Having a recent backup on hand makes it much easier to recover from the unforeseen.